0xM1cx/Obsidian-Notes/Cybersecurity/CyberTrainingPlatforms_Notes/Letsdefend.io_Notes/DynamicAnalysis.md

 To change the device name, you must select "Settings > System > About" and then click "Rename this PC".
 And also change your username too.

 ### 3. Turn off auto update
+Malware are taking advantage of vulnerabilities in the system and to ensure that the malware sill run you must disable auto update.
+You can turn off automatic updates through the group policy settings.

+After Accessing the relevant policy, you should set the policy named "Configure Automatic Updates" to "Disabled"![[Pasted image 20220806172318.png]]

+### 4. Disable Hidden Extensions
+Attackers usually trick their victims by changing the file extensions.
+Windows are set hide known file extensions by default.
+I.e. file named "Chrome.exe" will appear as "Chrome" by default.

+Attackers name their malicious software as "Photo.jpg.exe", causing the user to see the file as "Photo.jpg".
+When the user thinks that this file is an image file and opens it, the malware will start to run.

+In the "file explorer" click the "File" tab and then "Change folder and search options", then uncheck the "Hide extensions for known file types" from the "View" tab.

+### Show Hidden Files and Folders